eclipse-ankaios/ankaios/grpc/doc/swdesign/README.md

 Status: approved

-The gRPC Agent Connection shall respond to the connection request of the gRPC Client with the receiving side of an From Server Channel.
+The gRPC Agent Connection shall respond to the connection request of the gRPC Client with the receiving side of an FromServer Channel.

 Tags:
 - gRPCAgentConnection